RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 1. Visit the Administration > Settings page and click on GitHub under Integrations
 2. Scroll down to the `Automatically add and remove entities from your Catalog` section.
    ![add and remove](./default-settings.webp)
-3. Press the `+ ADD ITEM` button in the bottom right corner.
+3. Press the `+ ADD URL` button.
 4. In the input that appears enter a url that you'd like to have Roadie to listen for additions and deletions.
    This url accepts regex in every segment
-5. Press `SAVE`
+5. Press `ADD`
-6. Press `APPLY & RESTART` This will restart your instance it can take a couple of seconds.

 ## Steps to remove auto discovery paths

 1. Visit the Administration > Settings page and click on GitHub under Integrations
 2. Scroll down to the `Automatically add and remove entities from your Catalog` section.
    ![add and remove](./default-settings.webp)
-3. Press the minus sign next to the url.
+3. Press the DELETE sign next to the url under the actions column.
-4. Press `SAVE`
+4. Press `DELETE`
-5. Press `APPLY & RESTART` This will restart your instance it can take a couple of seconds.

 ## Example configs